-I-26 DEAR 970.5232-2 PAYMENT AND ADVANCES (DEC 2000) ALTERNATE II (DEC 2000) ALTERNATE III (DEC 2000) (NNSA CLASS DEVIATION OCT 2011)
+I-26 DEAR 970.5232-2 Payments and Advances (OCT 2021) Alternate II (OCT 2021) Alternate IV (DEC 2000) (NNSA CLASS DEVIATION FEB 2022) (Replaced 0148)

-(a) Payment of Total available fee: Base Fee and Performance Fee.
-The base fee amount, if any, is payable in equal monthly installments.
-Total available fee amount earned is payable following the Government's Determination of Total Available Fee Amount Earned in accordance with the clause of this contract entitled "Total Available Fee: Base Fee Amount and Performance Fee Amount."
-Base fee amount and total available fee amount earned payments shall be made by direct payment or withdrawn from funds advanced or available under this contract, as determined by the Contracting Officer.
+- (a) Payment of Total available fee: Base Fee, Fixed Fee, and Performance Fee. - (1) The base fee and/or fixed fee amounts, if any, are payable in equal monthly installments.
+Total available fee amount earned is payable following the Government's Determination of Total Available Fee Amount Earned.
+Base fee and fixed fee amounts and total available fee amount earned payments shall be made by direct payment or withdrawn from funds advanced or available under this contract, as determined by the Contracting Officer.
 The Contracting Officer may offset against any such fee payment the amounts owed to the Government by the Contractor, including any amounts owed for disallowed costs under this contract.
-No base fee amount or total available fee amount earned payment may be withdrawn against the payments cleared financing arrangement without the prior written approval of the Contracting Officer.
+No